What is the best way to contact Mrs. Camden?

 The best way to contact me is through email.
 I can quickly check email throughout the day and reply promptly.
 You are always welcome to call me, but please know that my phone is set to go to voicemail during the school day.
 Depending on after-school activities, I may not be able to reply to phone message until the following day.
 I will always try to reply as soon as possible, but please allow a 24 hour response time for all emails and/or phone messages.
 If you have an urgent message that cannot wait, please contact the front office.

 What can I expect in 8th Grade ELA?

 In eighth grade, we continue the reading and writing workshop model.
-Students will engage with literacy in ways that promote critical thinking around social justice issues.
-Students will spend time reading independently, in small group book clubs, and will read a whole class novel.
-Writing will include memoir, literary essay, and a persuasive essay.
-Students are expected to read regularly and must always have a novel with them.
+Students will engage with literacy in ways that promote critical thinking.
+Students will spend time reading independently in small group book clubs and will read a whole class novel.
+Writing will include memoir, literary essay, poetry, informational, and argumentative.
+Students are expected to read two books a month and must always have a novel with them.